xdpirate/isitcutshort.com/README.md

 * In [`tools/Multisearch.html`](https://github.com/xdpirate/isitcutshort.com/blob/main/tools/Multisearch.html), you'll find a helpful JS tool that will let you provide a newline-separated list of show names and open a bunch of new tabs to search for those shows on both Wikipedia and IMDb to verify details.

 ## License for data.json
 The data file (data.json) is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+In short, this means you're allowed to reuse the data elsewhere, as long as you attribute this project, don't use it in a commercial capacity, and share it under the same license.

 ## License for the web app
+The web app is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 >IsItCutShort.com - Find out if a TV show was cut short
 >
->Copyright &copy; 2022 xdpirate
+>Copyright &copy; 2022-2023 xdpirate
 >
 >This program is free software: you can redistribute it and/or modify
 >it under the terms of the GNU General Public License as published by